America’s Militarized Police

 And not only that, rather than

-go in the direction of getting to the bottom of the root causes of this stuff and trying to cure social ills that way, probably forever,
+go in the direction of getting to the bottom of the root causes of this stuff and trying to cure social ills that way, probably forever.

-And it worked, but at a really huge cost, which is essentially an erosion of trust in the police, not just in those communities, but across the country.
+we'll keep riots suppressed that way.
+And it worked, but at a really huge cost, which is essentially an erosion of trust in the police,

-And I mean, if you're wondering, like, wait a minute, Lyndon Johnson did so much work for civil rights, this doesn't quite add up.
+And And I mean, if you're wondering, like, wait a minute, Lyndon Johnson did so much work for civil rights, this doesn't quite add up.

 That was kind of one of the reasons he didn't bury the report.
+I mean,

-it came out and it was published even in a book, so it got people talking at least, but he never spoke publicly about it.
+it came out and it was published even in a book.
+So it got people talking at least, but he never spoke publicly about it.

 And one of the reasons why was because of his good track record with civil rights.
+He was like, this report.

 And he was like, I don't like the way it makes me look.

-Well, it wasn't implemented, but it was also given a lot of media attention and it kind of laid the groundwork for discussions about race and the existence of institutional racism in America from that point on.
+And it kind of laid the groundwork for discussions about race and the existence of institutional racism in America from that point on.

 So even though Johnson ignored it or his administration didn't implement anything,

+it did get some attention.
 That book you mentioned became a bestseller.

 There's a lot of media attention and it really laid the groundwork for discussions about racism in America and institutional racism that would come.